10 Best things to do in Sintra – Complete guide

 Going to Sintra by car is easy and fast, but the problem is driving (or even parking) in Sintra, as mentioned above.

-From Lisbon, it is 30 km and takes 30 min.
-The fastest is taking the A37 or A16 motorways.
-But if you want, you can take a more scenic route, you can choose to take the N6, always close to the seafront, passing through Cascais, Guincho Beach, and Cabo da Roca.
+From Lisbon, it is 30 km and takes 30 minutes.
+The fastest route is the A37 or A16 motorways.
+But if you want, you can take a more scenic route.
+You can choose to take the N6, always close to the seafront, passing through Cascais, Guincho Beach, and Cabo da Roca.
 The route is beautiful and passes through several points of interest mentioned above.

 From Porto, it is 332 km and takes 3 hours via the A1 motorway.
 The highway is paid, and you can pay the toll with cash or card.